 Even the name is enough to conjure up a sense of ancient legends and history half-forgotten in the mists of time.
-Inishowen – the peninsula at the northern end of County Donegal – is home to some of the earliest religious remains in the British Isles as well as a much older prehistoric fort.
-Here are a few pictures from my recent visit.
+Inishowen – the peninsula at the northern end of County Donegal in Ireland – is home to some of the earliest religious remains in the British Isles as well as a much older prehistoric fort.
+Here are some of the ancient sites of Inishowen.

 The Donagh Cross at Carndonagh is one of the oldest and most famous of the Irish High Crosses, a 7th century Celtic cross with carvings reminiscent of druidic traditions.

 Set in an old graveyard containing the ruins of St Mura’s Monastery, the Fahan Cross (also known as the Mura Slab) is a stone slab cross, predating even the Irish High Crosses.

 The monastery itself was founded by St Colmcille in the 6th century.